 Gap Filler was interested in how, with relatively minimal infrastructure, one could define and create public space, almost instantly.
 We dreamed of spontaneous sporting moments on different spaces around the city or transforming some of the extraordinary construction or demolition projects around the city into crowd-worthy events.

-Originally designed by Gap Filler co-founder Andrew Just (FIELD) in conversation with Luis Castillo and Matt Brown, engineers at Aurecon, the project developed further in June 2015 after a conversation with Alejandro Haiek-Coll, a visiting Venezuelan architect and community activist (and artist in residence with The Physics Room and Elam School of Fine Arts).
-Alejandro was also intrigued by the way people would stop to watch or photograph building demolitions – often stopping in the street to do so.
+Originally designed by Gap Filler co-founder Andrew Just (FIELD) in conversation with Luis Castillo and Matt Brown, engineers at Aurecon, the project developed further in June 2015 after a conversation with Alejandro Haiek-Coll, a visiting Venezuelan architect and community activist (an artist in residence with The Physics Room and Elam School of Fine Arts in 2015).
+Alejandro was also intrigued by the way people would stop to watch or photograph building demolitions around Christchurch – often stopping in the street to do so.
 Together with Gap Filler he developed an instant-grandstand project, which, for one day, provided some infrastructure from which people could observe the (controversial) demolition of Centennial Pool earlier in 2015.
-The Grandstandium builds on that experiment.
+The Grandstandium built upon that experiment.